Crystal Records — Cynthia Koledo DeAlmeida, Oboe

 pliable, soft, but with a lot of strength underneath – a very American quality,

 and I love it.
-This recital gathers music both contemporary and older, all of it
+This recital gathers music both contemporary and older, all of

-very fine and listenable.”
+it very fine and listenable.”
 American Record Guide, July/August 2006

-Cynthia Koledo DeAlmeida became principal oboe
+Cynthia Koledo DeAlmeida became principal oboe of the Pittsburgh

-commissioned a concerto for DeAlmeida by Leonardo Balada, which she recorded with the orchestra and Lorin Maazel for New World Records.
-She can also be heard
+orchestra and Lorin Maazel for New World Records.
+She can also be heard in

-André Previn on Crystal Records CD870.
+Goeres and André Previn on Crystal Records CD870.

-DeAlmeida received the Bachelor of
+DeAlmeida received the

-studied with Arno Mariotti, and a Master of Music
+Mariotti, and a Master of Music degree

-student of Richard Woodhams.
+Richard Woodhams.
 She has been a faculty member of

 the Music Academy of the West in Santa